kynnyhsap/how/README.md

-# how
+# how-cli

-Ask your terminal about cli commands (with AI)
+Ask your terminal (AI) about cli commands

 <img src="./demo.gif">

+Yes, it's just an LLM wrapper.
+It saves me a lot of time.
+It will for you too.

 ## Installation